THE SAILORS’ CLUB

 SOCIAL – ENJOY THE CLUB FACILITIES AND SERVICES ASHORE

 The social heart of the Club – with members’ only access – where you can meet throughout the week and on weekends.
-Beverages and food can be ordered over the bar.
 There is a wonderful nautical library, as well as a billiard table.

-The cafe offers breakfast and lunch throughout summer and provides an alternative to the Members’ Bar.
+The cafe offers breakfast, lunch and some dinners throughout summer and provides an alternative to the Members’ Bar.

 The Cruising Group’s annual classical music night and the Icebergers’ Trivia Night are further events not to be missed.